gradle/gradle/design-docs/handling-encodings.md

 choose the target encoding for the source files, and thus to use a single filtering charset both for reading and writing.

-As a general rule of thumb, the default character set to use is the default platform character set.
+As a general rule of thumb, the default character set to use is the default platform character set as defined by the `java.io.encoding` system property.
-When reading and writing text files for example.
+APIs should provide a way for build authors to control the character set to use.
 But, when it comes to encoding text inside a binary format, like in archives metadata, the corresponding binary formats specifications prevail.